Philonous/auth-service-test/README.md

       - ./password-reset-unknown-email.html.mustache:/app/password-reset-unknown-email.html.mustache:ro
 ```

-Here is an example of `password-reset-email.html.mustache.mustache`:
+Here is an example of `password-reset-email.html.mustache.mustache` (`%s` is
+replaced with the token):

 ```html
 <!DOCTYPE html>